dmitrysamodurov/Aspose.Email-Documentation/java/developer-guide/working-with-outlook-items/working-with-recurrences/_index.md

 task.setRecurrence(recurrence);
 task.save(dataDir + "SetMonthlyEndAfterDateRecurrence_out.msg", TaskSaveFormat.Msg);
 ~~~

 ### **Monthly Recurrences: NeverEnd Recurrance Type**

-The following code snippet shows you how to end type can be set by using *MapiCalendarRecurrenceEndType.NeverEnd*.
+The following code snippet shows you how the end type can be set by using *MapiCalendarRecurrenceEndType.NeverEnd*.

 ~~~Java
 // For complete examples and data files, please go to https://github.com/aspose-email/Aspose.Email-for-Java